We are currently working through the funding process, as we received 31 applications, and have approved funding for 18.

 Green Future Media website: https://www.greenfuturemediaqub.com/

-Queen's University Student, Tara from the School of Archaeology, decided to tackle period poverty within Queen's campus.
+Archaeology and Palaeoecology student Tara, from the School of Natural and Built Environment, decided to tackle period poverty within Queen's campus.